enel-gdh-educational/katacoda-scenarios/version-control/basics/step4.md

 introduced in your checkout folder.

 Git can list for you at any time the difference between the present content of the checkout folder and the content of the commit that you have checked out.
-Just type
+Just type:

 ```bash
 git diff